maryambaizhigit/Term-Project-MET-CS-777-Garbage-Detection/README.md

 After downloading, please ensure to follow the dataset's directory structure as required by the scripts and Jupyter Notebooks in this repository.

+# How to Run the Code

+## Prerequisites

+Before you begin, ensure you have met the following requirements:
+* You have installed the latest version of Python 3.
+* You have a `<Windows/Linux/Mac>` machine.
+State which OS is supported/required.
+* You have read this documentation.

+## Running the Code

+To run the code, follow these steps:

+1. Clone the repository to your local machine: git clone https://github.com/yourusername/your-repository-name.git
+2. Navigate to the cloned repository directory.
+3. Install the required packages.
+4. Run the scripts for each model.
+5. Add any additional instructions if the code needs to be run with specific flags or configurations.

 ## Dataset Preparation
 1. Download the TACO dataset from the above link.
 2. Unzip the dataset into a directory named `data`.